-- the Public Service Act 1999 which sets out the CEO’s powers in relation to staffing.
+- the Public Service Act 1999 which sets out the Chief Executive Officer’s powers in relation to staffing.

-The Board and our Senior Executive work together to develop, implement and monitor key strategies that enable us to meet the government’s objectives, as outlined in the NFSA Act, the Portfolio Budget Statements (PBS) and our Corporate Plan.
+Our Board and Senior Executive work together to develop, implement and monitor key strategies that enable us to meet the government’s objectives, as outlined in the NFSA Act, the Portfolio Budget Statements and our Corporate Plan.

 Board members are appointed by the Minister for the Arts under section 11 of the NFSA Act.

 GABRIELLE TRAINOR AO